 What To Do While Staying At The Hotel

 Perhaps my favorite feature of this hotel is that it’s within walking distance to a beautiful marsh/lagoon.
 Batiquitos Lagoon is a must-see if you’re at the Park Hyatt Aviara Resort.
 You can walk anywhere from an hour to many hours and there are lots of different loops you can walk.
 The hotel provides a walking map with different routes of varying length.
 Definitely walk the lagoon when you’re here!

 Even though there’s much to see and do in and around the hotel, I didn’t leave the resort at all.
-Carlsbad is a fun village and it has lots of shopping and a beautiful beach, but for me this stay was just about being at the Park Hyatt and seeing what it had to offer.
+Carlsbad is a fun village and it has lots of shopping and a beautiful beach.
+For me though, this stay was just about being at the Park Hyatt and seeing what it had to offer.
 The standard rate varies from a low season price of $309 a night to a higher season price of $400.
-There is also a resort fee and parking fee, both of which were included in my stay as Globalist benefits.
+The property does have a resort fee and parking fee, both of which were included in my stay as Globalist benefits.

 This was actually my first stay at a Park Hyatt in the states.
 I’m no stranger to Park Hyatt properties, and often say I haven’t met a Park Hyatt I haven’t liked!
 There are certainly other Hyatt properties to choose from in both San Diego and Orange County.

 However, if you’re looking for a resort feeling for a weekend getaway, try this hotel.
 The Park Hyatt Aviara Resort left me with a good impression.
 When I left after being there three days, I did feel like I had been at a retreat for the weekend.
 I enjoyed the peace and quiet and especially loved all the nature along the lagoons.

 Shelli Stein is a health and fitness entrepreneur who travels the world in search of culture, food, and fun!
 Besides contributing to PointMeToThePlane, you can find her at Joy in Movement.